nithjobs/News-Application/README.md

 **# About The Project**

 Hi everyone ...
 This is a Voice Recognization News Application which is created using React js framework as frontend and NewsAPI.org is used for up-to-date News Data.
-For voice recognization I have used Alan AI as a third party AI tool.
+For voice recognization I have used Alan AI as a third party AI tool.Tools and concepts implemented are
-We can learn concepts through this project like 1)React js framework
+1)React js framework
 2)API calls
 3)Material UI